cyface-de/android-energy-settings/README.md

 Cyface Android Energy Settings library
 ========================================

 This project contains the Cyface Android Energy Settings library which check and handle settings required for background location tracking.

+This library uses the Cyface Android Utils which contains validation methods and shared code of the Cyface Android libraries.

 - [How to integrate the library](#how-to-integrate-the-library)
 - [License](#license)